chucobo124/CodeReviewTips/README.md

 * ### Be careful your entire change:
    When we do the entire change sometime will change other bodies code.
 Please check it after you do it.
 You can do it in your github to check the diff.

+* ### Define a function name should be a Verb and Really process that action:
+   Define a function should be a verb that is really basic concept and also need to define it very clear, meaning we don't allow so a function but doing in different thing. ect: a function called ``` get_name ```.It should really <b>only</b> get the name not entire user profile.

 ## When writing the Test case

 * ### Don't duplicate the logic: